-- Heating equipment replacement with high efficiency equipment; - Appliance replacement (e.g. refrigerators, stoves, washers); - Replacement of electric hot water heaters with either gas, solar or instantaneous hot water heaters, as appropriate; - Insulation.
+- Heating equipment replacement with high efficiency equipment; - Appliance replacement (e.g. refrigerators, washers); - Replace or supplement electric hot water heaters with either gas, solar or instantaneous hot water heaters, as appropriate; - Insulation.

 The LDC will be accountable for the overall administration of the programs.
 However the LDC may choose to contract out some or all tasks including marketing and outreach, administering the application process and delivering the program.